 April 01, 2019

-Beginning in fall 2020, Southwestern will implement a test-optional admission policy that allows eligible prospective students to choose whether to submit standardized test scores with their application.
-The University joins the more than 1,000 accredited colleges and universities across the U.S. that already employ test-optional or test-flexible admission practices.
+Beginning in fall 2019, Southwestern will implement a test-optional admission policy that allows eligible prospective students to choose whether to submit standardized test scores with their application.
+The university joins the more than 1,000 accredited colleges and universities across the U.S. that already employ test-optional or test-flexible admission practices.

 The change in policy will help open doors for many students while also assuring that lower or missing test scores will not prevent students from considering applying to SU.
 “The goal of our admission process has always been to take a holistic look at applicants and admit high-achieving students who are the right fit,” says Vice President for Strategic Recruitment and Enrollment Tom Delahunt.
 “The test-optional opportunity ensures that applicants are able to showcase strengths and attributes that test scores cannot reflect.”

 The university has traditionally evaluated applicants for admission holistically, meaning that even in current review practices, SAT and ACT scores are just one aspect of a student’s profile under consideration; admission counselors also take into account many other factors, including academic rigor, writing samples, recommendation letters, and extracurricular participation and leadership.
 That holistic approach will remain the same, but the new test-optional approach will benefit students by allowing them to better curate their applications: a prospective who has performed well on standardized tests can choose to submit those scores whereas another student can provide evidence of achievement through other means, such as high-school grades, community service, induction into honor societies, and engagement in student organizations.